Learning Latent and Hierarchical Structures in Cognitive Diagnosis Models: Real Data Analysis

-Using the proposed method, we obtained four significant latent classes.
-The clustered results is shown in Figure \ref{fig:pcdm}.
-The estimated item parameter matrix $\hat{\bm{\Theta}}$ and the reconstructed indicator matrix $\hat{\bm{\Gamma}}$ are shown in Figure \ref{fig:ecpe}.
-It is easy to see $\hat{\Gamma}_{\cdot,1} \prec \hat{\Gamma}_{\cdot,2} \prec \hat{\Gamma}_{\cdot,3} \prec \hat{\Gamma}_{\cdot,4}$, and thus there is a linear hierarchy among the latent classes, which is consistent with the analysis in \cite{templin2014hierarchical}.
-Since there are four latent classes and a linear hierarchy, the smallest $K$ will be 3 and the corresponding binary representations of the latent classes will be $(0,0,0), (1,0,0), (1,1,0), (1,1,1)$, which is consistent with the design of the ECPE data.
-Moreover, we also fitted GDINA models with three latent attributes and linear hierarchy based on the inferred $Q$-matrix from our model and the original designed $Q$-matrix, respectively.
-The corresponding indicator matrices are shown in Figure \ref{fig:gamma_hat} and \ref{fig:gamma_Q}.
-From the fitted GDINA models, we found that BIC for the original designed $Q$-matrix was 86,117, while BIC for our learned $Q$-matrix was 86,000, indicating that our learned $Q$ fits the data better in terms of BIC.
+To present the latent class structure under the HCDM framework, we can apply the proposed Algorithm~\ref{algo-binary}.
+Since there are four latent classes and $\hat{\Gamma}_{\cdot,1} \prec \hat{\Gamma}_{\cdot,2} \prec \hat{\Gamma}_{\cdot,3} \prec \hat{\Gamma}_{\cdot,4}$, the smallest $K$ will be 3 and the corresponding binary representations of the latent classes will be $(0,0,0), (1,0,0), (1,1,0), (1,1,1)$, which is consistent with the analysis in \cite{templin2014hierarchical} under the CDM framework.
+Moreover, we also fitted the GDINA models with three latent attributes and linear hierarchy based on the inferred $Q$-matrix from our model and the original designed $Q$-matrix, respectively.
+The corresponding indicator matrices obtained from our method and the original $Q$-matrix are shown in Figure \ref{fig:gamma_hat} and \ref{fig:gamma_Q}.
+From the fitted GDINA models, we found that the BIC for the original $Q$-matrix was 86,117, while the BIC for our learned $Q$-matrix was 86,000, indicating that our learned $Q$ fits the data better in terms of BIC.

-In \cite{wang2021learning}, the authors also studied this ECPE data using the latent variable selection approach and regularized LCM approach respectively.
-In the latent variable selection approach, they used three ``anchor'' items which formed a known identity sub-matrix in the $Q$-matrix.
-The latent variable selection approach selected 5 significant latent classes, and the learned model implied a convergent structure, that is, two latent attributes were prerequisites of the third one, which is not consistent with the literature \citep{templin2014hierarchical}.
-In the regularized LCM approach, they used $\text{GIC}_2$ \citep{chen2017regularized} to get the best model where five latent classes were selected as well.
-However, the partial order of the latent classes did not form any hierarchical structure when $K=3$.
-Compared to the results in \cite{wang2021learning}, our results here show that with minimal model assumptions and prior knowledge, our approach provides more consistent results of latent structures of ECPE data with the existing literature.